Arrays and Lists in SQL Server

 This is nothing new.
 This is something I also discuss in the older performance appendix, in the section Fixed-Length and the String-Length Threshold.
 A short recap: when the length of the value of any of the MAX data types exceeds a certain threshold, this leads to a jump in execution time.
 (Possibly because SQL Server starts spilling the variable to disk, or at least enables it to do so.)
 This threshold is around 500 000 bytes in 64-bit SQL Server.
 (And 750 000 bytes in 32-bit.).
 The results of the tests in 2009 agree with the predictions I made in the older performance appendix.

 That is, for 50 000 elements all input lists exceed the limit, save for the methods that work on binary input.
-But effect only strikes at pure T-SQL methods; CLR and XML are unaffected.
+But this effect only strikes at pure T-SQL methods; CLR and XML are unaffected.
 And so are the TVP methods, since they don't work with any string at all.
-Furthermore, methods that applies chunking are largely unaffected, because they don't perform very many operations on the MAX string.
-This leaves with the following methods being victims: CTE$IL and CTE$MSTMT, all fixed-length methods but the binary methods, FNNUM$IL, FNNUM$MSTMT, ITER$SIMPLE, TBLNUM$IL and TBLNUM$MSTMT.
+Furthermore, methods that apply chunking are largely unaffected, because they don't perform very many operations on the MAX string.
+This leaves us with the following methods being victims: CTE$IL and CTE$MSTMT, all fixed-length methods but the binary methods, FNNUM$IL, FNNUM$MSTMT, ITER$SIMPLE, TBLNUM$IL and TBLNUM$MSTMT.
 The one method that I cannot determine whether it is affected or not is MANYSELECT, since this method is also affected by plan changes.

 It is also striking that some methods takes a larger toll of this effect than others.
 For ITER$SIMPLE the factor is 7-7.5, while for TBLNUM$IL it ranges from 23 to 33, with the net effect that TBLNUM$IL is slower than ITER$SIMPLE for 50 000 elements, and ITER$SIMPLE is not known for its efficiency.